Semantic cache

 Embedding model

-The semantic cache uses the AllMiniLmL6V2 sentence transformer model, which runs locally via ONNX runtime.
+By default, the semantic cache uses the AllMiniLmL6V2 sentence transformer model (384 dimensions), which runs locally via ONNX runtime.
 This means:

 - No external API call is needed for embedding computation